An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data: Introduction

-\item \emph{Ultra-dimensionality\/} (or ultra-high-dimensionality), which refers to the scenario in which the sample-to-marker ratio $n/p$ is nearly zero.
+\begin{enumerate} \item \emph{Ultra-dimensionality\/} (or ultra-high-dimensionality), which refers to the scenario in which the sample-to-marker ratio $n/p$ is nearly zero.
 In the random matrix theory literature, this is essentially a different regime from the one used in the PCA-TW test which assumes that $n$ and $p$ are comparably large \citep{johnstone2001distribution}.
 A genotype sequencing data set typically includes millions of markers, which makes the ratio $n/p$ goes to an order of $10^{-4}$ or even smaller.
-In the scenario of ultra-dimensionality, using the effective number of markers to obtain a reduced number of markers only works in certain special settings, but can become ill-posed in other settings \citep{zhou2018eigenvalue}. \end{enumerate}
+In the ultra-dimensional settings, the ad hoc approach of using the effective number of markers might not perform well for sequencing data.